mglerner/ScienceAndPseudoscience/README.md

 **Course Description**: What is pseudoscience, and how can we distinguish it from science?
 Why do people believe in mind reading?
 Alien abduction?
 Human-induced climate change?
 Perpetual motion machines?
-You will develop an understanding of what exactly it is that we call "science," and the critical thinking skills necessary to evaluate (and debunk!) outlandish claims on your own.
+In this course, we'll develop an understanding of what exactly it is that we call "science," and the critical thinking skills necessary to evaluate (and debunk!) outlandish claims on your own.